ariacnx/ariacnx/README.md

 i'm a software engineer who builds things that make everyday life a little calmer — from health tools to cooking apps to AI agents that handle the tedious stuff so you don't have to.

-by day i work at google. by night i'm usually building something new, going to hackathons, or convincing my boyfriend to be my beta tester.
+by day i work at google. by night i'm usually building something new, going to hackathons, or forcing my friends to be my beta testers.

 ---